SUSE/doc-unversioned/trento/migration/systemd-install.md

 journalctl -fu trento-web
 ```

-## Validate the health status of trento web and wanda
+## Check the health status of trento web and wanda

-Trento web and wanda services correct functioning could be validated accessing the `healthz` and `readyz` api.
+You can check if Trento web and wanda services function correctly by
+accessing accessing the `healthz` and `readyz` API.

-1. Test Trento web health status with `curl`:
+1. Check Trento web health status using `curl`:

    ```bash
    curl http://localhost:4000/api/readyz